durbank/ELA-model/Docs/Methods.md

 The ELA model assumes steady-state conditions, whereas the annual mass balance reflects emergent climate conditions.
 Glaciers typically have either an annual mass surplus or deficit in a given year, complicating comparisons of our results to measured ELA values.
 Such a limitation, however, is inherent to all morphology-based ELA models.
-Overall, the presented results show a high degree of confidence in the model's ability to estimate glacier ELAs (within calculated uncertainties) from relatively few geomorphic inputs, supporting the use of the presented ELA model for simple valley glaciers across a wide spectrum of bed slope geoemety, glacier shape, glacier width, and elevation extents.
+Overall, the presented results show a high degree of confidence in the model's ability to estimate glacier ELAs (within calculated uncertainties) from relatively few geomorphic inputs, supporting the use of the presented ELA model for simple valley glaciers across a wide spectrum of bed slope geoemetries, glacier shapes, glacier widths, and elevation extents.

 ## Conclusions

 The model described here accurately estimates ELAs from a variety of glacier sizes, shapes, topographies, and areal distributions while utilizing a small set of easily-obtained measurements.
 The model provides errors based on the physical uncertainties of model inputs, a crucial factor for determining the significance and importance of results.
 We validate the model on a set of glaciers in the Alps spanning a variety of characteristics (bed topography, size, shape, elevation extent, etc.).
-Based on these validations and the more phsyically-grounded nature of the model, this ELA model should serve as a robust, easily applicable, self-consistent method for ELA glacier reconstructions in diverse areas, including the broader European Alps, alpine regions of the Arctic, the Southern Alps in New Zealand, and similar glaciated locations.
+Based on these validations and the physics-based nature of the model, this ELA model should serve as a robust, easily applicable, self-consistent method for ELA glacier reconstructions in varied areas, including the broader European Alps, alpine regions of the Arctic, the Southern Alps in New Zealand, and similar glaciated locations.
 The model should also be readily applicable to paleoglacier reconstructions based on preserved moraine sequences, permitting rapid and consistent comparisons of glacier changes through time and across diverse regions.
-Such studies will permit enhanced insight into the mechanisms of climate change in past, and help us to better understand present and future changes to critical glacial and water resources in a warming world.
+Such studies will permit enhanced insight into the mechanisms of climate change in the past, and help us to better understand present and future changes to critical glacial and water resources in a warming world.

 \pagebreak